CoolSciGuy/coolsciguy.github.io/index.md

 Hey there, this is Amir.
 I am an environmental scientist by trade and a data scientist at heart.
 I have a PhD in Environmental sciences, and two degrees in Civil Engineering.
 I am currently serving the beautiful city of Washington DC, ensuring the health and integrity of streams in our nation's capital.

-I have experience in teaching and guiding students through solving complicatied problems.
+I have experience in teaching and guiding students through solving complicated problems.

 In my page, I will chronicle different data science and machine learning projects that I am working on.